ramapriyan912001/tp/docs/DeveloperGuide.md

      Expected: Similar to previous.

 3. Attempting to delete a contact when not viewing a list of contacts.
    1. Prerequisites: The preloaded data for contacts are not modified.
 (No contacts are removed or added).
 The current page must not be an `ContactsPage`.
-The previous valid command entered should not be a `findcontacts` or `contacts` command.

    1. Test case: `deletecontact 1` <br>
      Expected: No contact is deleted.
 Error details shown in the status message.
 Status bar remains the same.